 Extensive research continues to indicate water fluoridation is one of the most effective public health measures in history.
-It has maintained its effectiveness of reducing tooth decay by 20 to 40 percent in adults and children, even during an era of wide availability of fluoride from other sources, such as fluoride toothpaste.
+It has maintained its effectiveness of reducing tooth decay by at least 25 percent in adults and children, even during an era of wide availability of fluoride from other sources, such as fluoride toothpaste.

 The first step to ensuring all Pennsylvanians have preventive dental care is to fluoridate our public water systems.
 Adding fluoride to the drinking water ensures that everyone, regardless of age or income, receives valuable health benefits.

-"Fluoride protects teeth against decay in two ways," says Dr. Alicia Risner-Bauman, PDA member and Tioga Dental Services Clinic Director, "in the tooth structure as the teeth are forming and in the mouth of children and adults."
+"Fluoride protects teeth against decay in two ways," says PDA member Dr. Alicia Risner-Bauman, who serves on the ADA Council on Advocacy for Access and Prevention and the Board of Directors of the PA Coalition for Oral Health.
+"In the tooth structure as the teeth are forming, and in the mouth of children and adults."

 "Fluoride has been shown to be incorporated into the developing tooth structure, making the tooth stronger and less prone to decay or cavities," Dr. Bauman added.
 "When fluoride comes in contact with the tooth enamel, the fluoride ion (molecule) can bind with the tooth enamel and promote remineralization, the strengthening of weakened tooth structure."